 DIY pot noodles

 We first experimented with these when Hugh was looking at ways to improve workday lunches.
 However, the concept works equally well as a fast and very satisfying supper.
 It’s important to find the right kind of noodle – one that will soften nicely in boiling water from the kettle without the need for pan-cooking.
-We find flat, thin, quick-cook egg noodles fit the bill very well.
+We find flat, thin, quick-cook noodles fit the bill very well.
 The ‘pot’ should be covered once the water is added… with this in mind, a sealable heatproof jar, such as a kilner, is ideal.

 Put all the ingredients, except the soy sauce and lime, in a ‘pot’.
 Pour over boiling water to just cover everything, pressing the ingredients down.
 Cover and leave for 8–10 minutes, stirring once or twice, then add soy sauce and lime juice to taste, and eat.

 Variation - curried mushroom pot

 This works ‘instantly’ with raw mushrooms and defrosted frozen peas; you can of course add other finely sliced or shredded cooked veg too.
-Mix ½ teaspoon cornflour with 1 teaspoon curry powder and put into a ‘pot’ with a nest of thin, quick-cook egg noodles, 3–4 finely sliced mushrooms, 1 tablespoon defrosted frozen peas, 1 finely grated small garlic clove and a finely grated 1–2cm piece of ginger, along with about 25g paneer (Indian cheese) if you can get hold of some.
+Mix ½ teaspoon cornflour with 1 teaspoon curry powder and put into a ‘pot’ with a nest of thin, quick-cook noodles, 3–4 finely sliced mushrooms, 1 tablespoon defrosted frozen peas, 1 finely grated small garlic clove and a finely grated 1–2cm piece of ginger, along with about 25g paneer (Indian cheese) if you can get hold of someas a non-vegan optional extra.
 Season with salt and pepper.
 Pour over boiling water to just cover everything, pressing the ingredients down.
 Cover and leave for 8–10 minutes, stirring once or twice, then eat.

 - 1 nest of thin, quick-cook noodles

 - 1 teaspoon vegetable bouillon powder, or ¼ veg stock cube

 - A small pinch of soft brown sugar

 - 1 small carrot, peeled and very thinly sliced or cut into fine julienne